AxdeKlerk/Searchlight-Promotions-2/README.md

 ![untitles-roxokk-25](https://github.com/user-attachments/assets/355c9260-e82c-41b8-841b-1173372d28ab)

  ### 4. Call to Action Buttons (cta-btns)
- Were styled to match the colour scheme of the website and not overwhelm the user’s experience with.
+ The call to action buttons were styled to match the colour scheme of the website and not overwhelm the user’s experience with.

  There are two different cta-btns:
   1. Two general long cta-btns were used; one under the carousel and the other under the about section.
-Both of which would take the use to the Searchlight Promotions listings page at WeGotTickets.com
+Both of which would take the user to the Searchlight Promotions listings page at WeGotTickets.com

   ![cta-btn-1](https://github.com/user-attachments/assets/0903f9c8-de07-4da1-acb8-07960c3515e5)